Pantar: Administrative districts

 Notes: (a) includes just the northern part of Pantar Island. (b) includes the kelurahan of Kabir. (c) includes offshore islands of Pulau Kura and uninhabited Pulau Batang and Pulau Lapang.

 (d) includes offshore Pulau Treweng. (e) includes offshore islands of Pulau Kangge and uninhabited Pulau Kambing, Pulau Rusa and Pulau Tikus.

 Languages

 At least eight different languages are spoken on Pantar.
 These include at least five (dependent on classification) Papuan languages belonging to the Alor–Pantar family (Western Pantar, Sar, Blagar, Nedebang, and Kaera) as well as the Austronesian language Alorese.
 A small community of Bajau speakers is located north of Kabir.
-Local varieties of Malay and more standardized Indonesian are used as languages of wider communication.
+Local varieties of Malay (Alor Malay) and more standardized Indonesian are used as languages of wider communication.